 The view of Edensor from the back of Gardener's Cottage

 There are several stories about why Gardener’s Cottage, as it is known today, was not demolished along with its neighbours.
-The favourite seems to be that the occupant was a tenant who refused to move, or a freeholder who refused to sell.
+One story is that the occupant was a tenant who refused to move, or a freeholder who refused to sell.
 Another explanation is that the resident was ill or elderly, and the Duke did not wish to disturb them.
-This second story is in keeping with the 6th Duke’s character.
-In his 1845 Handbook of Chatsworth and Hardwick, for example, he explains that many of Chatsworth rooms remained unchanged for decades, ‘from unwillingness to disturb Hannah Gregory, the housekeeper’
+It is the second story that is more in keeping with the 6th Duke’s character.
+In his 1845 Handbook of Chatsworth and Hardwick, he explains that many of Chatsworth's rooms remained unchanged for decades, ‘from an unwillingness to disturb Hannah Gregory, the housekeeper’

 A View of Chatsworth From the East by Jan Siberechts, now hanging in the Green Satin Room, contains the most complete image of old Edensor (in the top left corner) as it looked c.1703.

 A common focus in the stories about Edensor and Gardener’s Cottage is the landowner-tenant relationship.
 In reality, the tenants had far more contact with an individual who is missing from the stories: the land agent.
 At the time of Edensor’s reconstruction, this was a man called Sydney Smithers.
 When the 6th Duke and his head gardener Joseph Paxton departed for a year-long tour of Europe in October 1838, Smithers was left in charge of the works at Edensor.
 His letters might finally solve the mystery of why Gardener’s Cottage survived demolition.

 Gardener’s Cottage, the last survivor of the old high street